Have you ever wondered how long for soldering iron to heat up?

 - Check the digital display– If you use a temperature control digital display, there is usually an LED that indicates that it will light up when the soldering iron reaches the set temperature.

-- Testing solder Iron before use- To check for the soldering iron is hot enough, I give a tip and a quick wipe with a wet towel or wet sponge. if I hear a hissing sound, that signals me that the soldering Iron is Ready.
+- Testing solder Iron before use- To check that the soldering iron is hot enough, I give a tip and a quick wipe with a wet towel or wet sponge. if I hear a hissing sound, that signals me that the soldering Iron is Ready.

 - Testing applying some solder- Another simple way is that take some scrap pieces to see if the soldering iron is ready or not.
 If the soldering iron is hot enough it will solder in between 1 and 2 seconds.
 If it takes more time, the soldering iron is not ready.